Huskyeder/stackato-doc/user/reference/environment.rst

     command is ignored until the variable is explicitly unset.
 If empty, the client sets the group to 'none'.
 Can be overridden with the ``--group`` option.

+  STACKATO_LOG_FILES
+    A colon-separated list of log files to be included in the the application log stream.
+You can add up to five additional files to the default list by modifying this variable.
+See :ref:`Adding Files to the Stream <application_logs-adding>`.

   STACKATO_SERVICES
     Contains connection details and credentials for services bound to